danielmaangi/compliance-backend/GITHUB_ACTIONS.md

 # GitHub Actions CI/CD Documentation

-This document explains the GitHub Actions workflows configured for the EO Compliance Analysis Tool.
+This document explains the GitHub Actions workflows configured for the EO Compliance Analysis.

 ## 🚀 Workflows Overview